taowen/learn-llama/README.md

 # learn-llama

 llama+gptq has multiple open source impelementations.
 This makes learning how to re-implement llama+gptq on other programming api much easier.
+The goal is to learn the GPU programming stack especially the profilers, using llama+gptq as an learning exercise.

 ## gpt introduction
 * https://jaykmody.com/blog/gpt-from-scratch/